 Later on, other types of castles were built in later architectural styles.
-We are discussing those as 'Big Houses'.
+We are discussing those on the page 'Big Houses and Revival Castles'.

 Before the arrival of the Normans in Ireland, the prevailing style of building fortifications was the building of different types of forts, such as the gigantic stone forts on the Aran Islands, or ring forts forts made by piling up earth.
 Gealic clans used to live in wooden or wattle and daub housing inside the protection of these forts, and there was enough space for cattle as well.